Genocs/genocs-library-docs/content/en/library/azure-key-vault/index.md

 `name` - Sets the key vault name to be used.
 If the key vault url is `https://kyvault.vault.azure.net/` then the name is `kyvault`.

-`managedIdentityId` - sets the managed identity id to be used.
+`managedIdentityId` - Sets the managed identity id to be used.
 You can find the managed identity id in the Azure portal.
 The managed identity id is the object id of the managed identity.

+`azureADCertThumbprint` - The client id.
+To be used with Certificate authentication.

+`azureADApplicationId` - The Active Directory Application id.
+To be used with Certificate authentication.

+`azureADDirectoryId` - The Azure EntraID tenant Id.
+To be used with Certificate authentication.

 **NOTE:** In case of RBAC, you don't need to set the managed identity id.